joakim/kay/README.md

 <br/>

-**Summary:** A cell is the consolidation of object, method and block, implemented as a first-class reference type with built-in persistence, communicating by messaging.
+**Summary:** A cell is the consolidation of object, function and block, implemented as a first-class reference type with built-in persistence, communicating by messaging.
 Encapsulated, opaque and safe.
 The runtime is the stem.

 <br/>